AA/PPS 02.01.01 - Academic Credit Courses

 A semester credit hour is defined by THECB as a unit of measure of instruction consisting of 60 minutes, of which 50 minutes must be direct instruction over a 15-week period in a semester system.
 Credit hours must be presented in whole numbers.

-include the number of times that a course may be repeatable for degree credit (if applicable), the number of maximum credit hours, or other restrictions for repeatability (i.e., repeatable with a different emphasis or by approval from the instructor or the department chair, program director, or school director); and
+include the number of times that a course may be repeatable for degree credit (if applicable), the number of maximum credit hours, or other restrictions for repeatability (i.e., repeatable with a different emphasis or by approval from the instructor or the department chair, program director, or school director).

-Equivalency – courses that have been determined by the faculty to be equivalent with another course that has at least 50 percent of the same course content.
+Equivalency – courses that the faculty have determined to be equivalent to another course that has at least 50 percent of the same course content.
 Equivalencies count as repeats of each other in grade point calculations and degree audits.
 Equivalencies can be inactive or active courses.

 Frequently Taught Topics Course Report – a report of topics courses taught more than three times within a five-year period.
 This report will be distributed with the annual course cycle instructions to the college deans by the curriculum coordinator.